-- BodyBuilding.com – this one didn’t give your total calories, but you can easily calculate them from the macronutrient breakdown they give you.
-My macro breakdown was 180g carbs, 120g protein, 44g fat.
+- BodyBuilding.com – This one didn’t give your total calories, but you can easily calculate them from the macronutrient breakdown they give you.
+Our macro breakdown was 180g carbs, 120g protein, 44g fat.
 There was no option to choose different macro ratios.

-- Transparent Labs – At first glance this looks like a super basic macro calculator, but in fact it closely resembles Meal Prep On Fleek’s where you can change the diet, say what, how long and how frequent you workout along with how active your day job is.
-You can choose from Low Carb/High Protein (50:20:30), Keto (30:5:65), Vegan (40:30:30), The Zone (40:30:30)…..BUT what I don’t like is you have to enter your email to get your results.
-So I didn’t LOL.
+- Transparent Labs – At first glance this looks like a super basic macro calculator, but in fact it closely resembles Meal Prep On Fleek’s where you can change the diet, say what, how long, and how frequently you workout, along with how active your day job is.
+You can choose from Low Carb/High Protein (50:20:30), Keto (30:5:65), Vegan (40:30:30), The Zone (40:30:30).
+But you have to enter your email to get your results.
+So we didn’t, lol.